kube-reporting/metering-operator/Documentation/rollup-reports.md

 ## 3. Create the aggregator report

 We now have a sub-report and a query that can read data from other reports.
 We can create a `Report` that uses that custom generation query with the sub-report:

 ```
 apiVersion: metering.openshift.io/v1alpha1
 kind: Report
 metadata:
-  name: namespace-cpu-usage-daily-aggregate
+  name: namespace-cpu-usage-daily
 spec:
-  generationQuery: "namespace-cpu-usage-aggregated"
+  generationQuery: "namespace-cpu-usage"
   inputs:
   - name: "NamespaceCPUUsageReportName"
     value: "namespace-cpu-usage-hourly"